method5/method5.github.io/_posts/2017-05-12-Simplify-string-concatenation-with-alternative-quotes-and-templates.md

 	execute immediate q'[ create database link ... using 'some_tns' ]';

+{% highlight python %}
+    from scipy import ndimage as nd
+{% endhighlight %}

 The alternative quoting mechanism allows almost any character to become the quote.
 And the characters `{,[,(,<` are matched to `},],),>`.
 This makes it much easier to embed code inside code - there's no need to change all single quotation mark.

 Here's a simple example of using a template for putting variables into a string: